mikeryan/ice9-bluetooth-sniffer/README.md

 binary into your local extcap dir (`$HOME/.config/wireshark/extcap`).
 An `uninstall` target is also provided as a convenience.

+## Building with Docker
+Run the following command if you need to build the binary from a Docker container

+    docker build -o build .

+A `build` folder will appear with the compiled ice9-bluetooth binary.
+Please note that you will need to have the relevant libraries (e.g., libhackrf) installed on the intended system to run the binary correctly.

 ## Running

 This tool is primarily meant to be run from within Wireshark.
 That said,